dosisod/css-fish/README.md

 If the width is say 10px wide, this will trigger the `@media (width:10px){#w{background:url('/?w=10')}}` media query, and then ping `index.php?w=10`

-This is by defualt stored in a PHP session for each user, but can be changed if needed
+Pixel data is by default stored in a PHP session for each user, but can be changed if needed

-Screen sizes are most likely bigger then 800x600, so to make your own table you can do `./build.sh width height output`
+Screen sizes are typically bigger then 800x600, so to make your own table you can do `./build.sh width height output`